alysssssa/ray-tracing/README.md

 Generating a random diffuse bounce ray:
 There are two unit radius spheres tangent to the hit point 𝑝 of a surface.
 These two spheres have a center of (𝐏+𝐧) and (𝐏−𝐧), where 𝐧 is the normal of the surface.
 The sphere with a center at (𝐏−𝐧) is considered inside the surface, whereas the sphere with center (𝐏+𝐧) is considered outside the surface.
 Select the tangent unit radius sphere that is on the same side of the surface as the ray origin...

+#### ⭐️ Design decision: material
+For different objects to have different materials
+* a universal material with lots of parameters and different material types just zero out some of those parameters
+* an abstract material class that encapsulates behaviour